Eikinel/Ookami-to-Koushinryou-to-Kane/UPDATES.md

 * New COOL EFFECT on the first screen !
 The word "gold" GLOWS ! :O

 ### at 4:00 AM
-* The main background has been updated, it's now more beautiful :3
+* The main background has been updated, it's now more beautiful. :3
 * Add the ORIGINAL FOLDER from Ludum Dare #34.
 It will NOT be updated !

 ### at 1:38 AM